Daughter, father, future doctor: Victims of unrest in Venezuela

 Bryan David Jeménez Principal

-Around 9 p.m. on April 11, Marbelys Jiménez told Venezeulan television outlet Alba TV, she sent her son to buy some empanadas.
+About 9 p.m. on April 11, Marbelys Jiménez told Venezeulan television outlet Alba TV, she sent her son to buy some empanadas.
 The 14-year-old, brother to four other children, did not return home.

 Jiménez says a white Ford Fairlane unleashed a hail of bullets at a GNB checkpoint at the front of her community.